-- LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit. - Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1. - Faculty Research Requirement: HUMN3099 A 6-credit Caribbean Research Project may be taken as a substitute for the research course, LING3399.
+- \LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit. - \\Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I. - \\\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level. - Electives MUST include at least three (3) Humanities and Education courses outside of department of major (LANG-coded courses not included) - †† Faculty Research Requirement: HUMN3099 A 6-credit Caribbean Research Project may be taken as a substitute for the research course, LING3399.
 Students, who opt to do the HUMN3099 research course, will be required to take two (2) additional Level II/III Linguistics courses to satisfy the 45-credit requirement for the major.